ddooley/ddooley.github.io/_pages/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_age_measurement_datums.png">

 In fact there are many kinds of [`ages`](http://purl.obolibrary.org/obo/OBI_0001167) in the biomedical and biological research realm; a number from OBI are listed here.
-We're either faced with creating a litany of data properties, or of trying another approach to supply measurements and their semantics.
-OBI has chosen a data modelling vocabulary that focuses on describing a core entity's role, quality, information content and other descriptive components rather than directly connecting semantically opaque data properties. **This is not to say non-OBI `data properties` are forbidden in application ontologies - but having a conversion path that defines a custom data property in terms of a generic BFO set of terms is a good exercise that anticipates data conversion issues.**
+Rather than creating a litany of data properties, OBI has chosen an alternative approach - a data modelling vocabulary that focuses on describing a core entity's role, quality, information content and other descriptive components rather than directly connecting semantically opaque data properties. **This is not to say non-OBI `data properties` are forbidden in application ontologies - but going through the exercise of defining them in terms of a generic BFO set of terms is a good exercise that may anticipate data conversion issues.**

-Below is an example focusing on providing values for information content entities (typical personal information like email address, street address, and social security number) connected to a person instance.
+Below is an example focusing on providing values for information content entities typically connected to a person instance.

 <img src="/assets/images/docs/data_lee_has_specified_value.png">